Nokuthula-ops/Xisebenene-website-Demo/README.md

 This repo will store all the demo websites i will propose to Xisebenene Projects.
 I will come back with an update :).

-# Iam still waiting for their feedback.
+# I am still waiting for their feedback.